todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 8. Once you are happy with all your settings click __create__ to build your new VM and VHDD.

-__NOTE: Make sure you have set the maximum disk size to at least 128GB before continuing.__
+__Note: Make sure you have set the maximum disk size to at least 128GB before continuing!
+8GiB will not be enough once you start playing with Docker containers.__

   ![8-hdd-size](Part1/8-hdd-size.png)

 ## Configuring your new VM

 You now have a new __powered off__ VM so we want to update the configuration using some "more-optimal" defaults prior to installing Linux.
+These "more-optimal" settings are based on my experiences for what makes for a fast, enjoyable VM.
+If you run into any issues with your VM go back to the defaults.

 Click __settings__ to configure your new VM.

 ![9-powered-off](Part1/9-powered-off.png)